AddictedCS/soundfingerprinting/README.md

 ## Sound Fingerprinting

 Soundfingerprinting is a C# framework designed for developers and researchers in the fields of audio processing, data mining, digital signal processing.
+It implements an efficient algorithm of signal processing which will allow one to have a competent system of audio fingerprinting and signal recognition.

 See the [Wiki page](https://github.com/AddictedCS/soundfingerprinting/wiki) with the operational details and information